rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 #### Clean up your file system

 After you download your image, you might want to clean up your file system.
-Your directory may be similar to the one in the following example:
+Your directory might be similar to the one in the following example:

     ls -lh my-images
     total 4.9G